Waggy Tails Rescue Logo Registered Charity No: 1114957

 Lilly settles well at night and has not been upset by fireworks.

-She came to us from the pound and we have had her over a year.
+She came to us from the pound and we have now had her quite a while.

 Lilly has been homed twice and returned twice – different reasons both times.
 We always make it clear to adopters that there is no substitute for professional help and sometimes an experienced eye can pick up something quite simple – we also give out a list of dog trainers and behaviourists who we know are thorough.
 Sadly this advice was not acted on.
 We can only say that Lilly is a delightfully friendly dog – she has never been difficult with any of the staff or volunteers at the sanctuary and even likes the vet.
 She can however be stubborn and sometimes needs to be coaxed into the right action.
 And she needs a home where she won’t be left as she gets upset.